nscuro/fdnssearch/README.md

   fdnssearch [flags]

 Flags:
-      --any                    additionally search ANY dataset (ignored when -f is set) -c, --concurrency int        number of concurrent search workers (default 10) -d, --domains stringArray    domains to search for
+      --amass-config string    amass config to load domains from --any                    additionally search ANY dataset (ignored when -f is set) -c, --concurrency int        number of concurrent search workers (default 10) -d, --domains stringArray    domains to search for